Hope Farm is an elegant guesthouse in York, the oldest inland town in Western Australia, situated 97 kilometres East of Perth.

 In addition to the guest rooms, Hope Farm York offers a charming guest lounge with large open fire.
 Outside there is a patio area, extensive gardens and vineyard for guests to explore.
 We also serve a full farmhouse breakfast each morning using our own eggs and locally sourced produce.

-Visit Hope Farm Guesthouse for the friendly personal service, the stunning location and peaceful environment.
+Visit Hope Farm Guesthouse in York for the friendly personal service, the stunning location and peaceful environment.
 The views of Mount Bakewell and the adjoining land are magnificent.